 Prys Brewing Company, Minneapolis

 The Twin Cities have a lot to offer when it comes to modern warehouse-themed buildings.
-A great example of this type of modern design is Pryes Brewing Company, located in Northeast along the Mississippi.
+A great example of this type of modern design is Pryes Brewing Company, located in the Northeast along the Mississippi.
 What many find appealing about warehouse designs is the simplicity and use of solid colors.
 Pryes knocked it out of the park with their use of dark gray, brown and black tones.

 US Bank Stadium, Minneapolis

 You might think of stadiums as often conveying contemporary designs, but the Minnesota Vikings’ US Bank Stadium has pushed the boundaries for functionality and style when it comes to sporting venues.
-While many claim the stadium to resemble a viking ship, the actual inspiration is roof structures from northern Europe, a nod to the state’s Scandinavian heritage.
+While many claim the stadium to resemble a Viking ship, the actual inspiration is roof structures from northern Europe, a nod to the state’s Scandinavian heritage.

 Walker Art Center, Minneapolis

-Inside of the Walker Art Center, you’ll see breathtaking contemporary art.
+Inside the Walker Art Center, you’ll see breathtaking contemporary art.
 Outside, you’ll see a building that embodies minimalist and modern architecture.
-The central element of the design features an abstract geometric tower made of aluminum mesh panels and glass windows that holds a theater, restaurant and gift shop.
+The central element of the design features an abstract geometric tower made of aluminum mesh panels and glass windows that holds a theater, restaurant, and gift shop.
 If you haven’t made your way to the Walker yet, make sure you find time to see this staple of the Twin Cities art scene.

 Garden Mausoleum, Minneapolis

 Designed by HGA Architects, the Garden Mausoleum at Lakewood Cemetery sits between Lake Calhoun and Lake Harriet.
 The mausoleum, which has received multiple design awards, takes on a boldly modern form with minimalist details and smart use of lighting to create a mood that is fitting for its environment and function.
-The structure features crypts below and an above ground chapel with views of a tranquil reflecting pool.
+The structure features crypts below and an above-ground chapel with views of a tranquil reflecting pool.

-Winston Guest House, (Formerly Owatonna) Hudson River Valley, New York
+Winston Guest House, (Formerly Owatonna)

 Okay, so we may be cheating on this one because technically this world-renowned house, designed by Frank Gehry, is no longer in Minnesota, but it would be remiss of us if we didn’t include the Winston Guest House on this list.
 Originally built in 1987 on Lake Minnetonka, the home was gifted to the University of St. Thomas in 2007 and then sold to an anonymous auction winner for $750,000, who has transported the home 1,200 miles east to its new home.